namib-project/dart_dcaf/README.md

 ## Getting started

+**Note that this package is currently in pre-release, mainly because we depend on Dart 2.17.0, which is still in Beta at the time of writing.**

 All you need to do to get started is to add this package to your `pubspec.yaml`.
 You can then import it using `import 'package:dcaf/dcaf.dart`.